QuantumEngineeredSystems/HarmonicSteadyState.jl/docs/src/examples/forward_transmission.md

 using HarmonicSteadyState, QuantumCumulants, Plots
 ````

 Consider a model of nonlinear magnon-magnon coupling, as described in [this](https://arxiv.org/abs/2506.11527) paper.
-The model describes  a three-wave mixing intercation between a strongly driven $k=0$ FMR mode and two parametricallly excited propagating modes with opposite momentum $\pm k$ and at half frequency.
+The model describes  a three-wave mixing interaction between a strongly driven $k=0$ FMR mode and two parametricallly excited propagating modes with opposite momentum $\pm k$ and at half frequency.
 In this notebook, we will show how the cumulant approximation can be used to calculate steady states, and to calculate the $S_{21}$ transmission coefficient.

 ````@example forward_transmission
 hm = FockSpace(:magnon)